Getting Started With Zephyr – Test Management Plugin For JIRAMohit Upadhyay

 - This Key pair does not expire so users can use their unique Key pair every time they use the Importer Utility.

-- Copying to the clipboard copies both Access Key and Secret Key in below format.
+- Copying to the clipboard copies both Access Key and Secret Key in the below format.
 Paste it to a notepad.
-Copy each key individually and paste it in its appropriate box in the importer.
+Copy each key individually and paste it into its appropriate box in the importer.